ErdosDragonSlayer/codieos-triadic-resonance/README.md

-# Symbolic Signature of Failure in the Erdős–Straus Conjecture Constructive Engine
+#  A tiered constructive engine and large-scale failure analysis for the Erdős–Straus conjecture

 ## Preface